flipboxfactory/craft-stripe/README.md

         composer require flipboxfactory/craft-stripe

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Salesforce.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Stripe.

 ## Setup